darklang/dark/integration-tests/README.md

 By default, the integration tests are run against the F# backend.

-If you'd like to run against the F# backend, use `--ocaml`
+If you'd like to run against the OCaml backend, use `--ocaml`

 ## Troubleshooting